 Theatrophobia is the irrational fear of theaters.
 Someone suffering from this disorder will find it extremely anxiety provoking to even be near a theater, let alone to actually be inside of one.
-Their fear of theaters may stem from a combination of other conditions, such as claustrophobia (fear of confined spaces), agoraphobia (fear of crowded places), and/or achluphobia (fear of darkness), for example.
+Their fear of theaters may stem from a combination of other conditions, such as claustrophobia (fear of confined spaces), agoraphobia (fear of crowded places), and/or nyctophobia (fear of the dark), for example.
 However, this will depend on many factors such as genetics and environment.

 People who suffer from theatrophobia may find the thought of being in a large, dark room filled with dozens of other people to be anxiety provoking enough.
 Add with that only a couple distant exit doors and such a situation has the potential to cause someone with this condition to experience a full blown panic attack.